robo-korgi/theme-forseen/README.md

 ```

 The demo sites automatically import the drawer from `../../dist/index.js`, so make sure to build the library first before running the demos.

+## Repository Size & Font Management

+You might notice this repository has a significant file size.
+This is primarily due to bundling all fonts locally.
+ThemeForseen includes 30 font pairings (60+ individual font files with multiple weights) to provide a comprehensive selection for previewing.

+### Why Local Fonts?

+We chose to bundle fonts locally rather than loading from CDNs to minimize FOUC (Flash of Unstyled Content) during live previewing.
+When rapidly switching between font combinations, loading fonts on-demand causes noticeable flashing.
+Local fonts provide a smoother, more immediate preview experience.

+### FOUC Status

+While local fonts significantly reduce FOUC, it's not completely eliminated—you may still notice occasional font flashing, especially on first load or slower connections.
+We're continuing to investigate improvements:

+- Font preloading strategies
+- Progressive font subsetting
+- Smarter caching mechanisms
+- Alternative loading patterns

+We're open to suggestions and contributions on this front!

+## Contributing

+ThemeForseen is an open-source project and we welcome contributions!
+Whether you want to:

+- Add new color themes or font pairings
+- Improve FOUC handling and performance
+- Optimize bundle size
+- Fix bugs or enhance documentation
+- Suggest new features

+Feel free to:
+- **Open an issue** to report bugs or suggest features
+- **Submit a pull request** with improvements
+- **Start a discussion** about ideas or approaches

+Visit our [GitHub repository](https://github.com/robo-korgi/theme-forseen) to get started!

 ## License